bigsteve/tutorial-ecommerce-tracking/source/index.html.md

 ```
 Modify the application controller to record an Ahoy event to the database for every page request.

+See the code sidebar.
+You'll add an `after_action :track_action` to the controller and a `track_action` method.
+The `track_action` method calls the `ahoy.track` method provided by the Ahoy Ruby gem, writing some request parameters to the database.
+We've added the `ahoy.track` method to the application controller so that every request to the application is recorded.

 ### Test the Rails application

 Start the Rails server: